Three last-second quick hitters for the win

-IT’S INEVITABLE THAT at some point during the season there will come a time when the clock is winding down and your team will need a quick-hitting play to tie or win a closely contested game.
+It’s inevitable that, at some point during the season, there comes a time when the clock is winding down and your team needs a quick-hitting play to tie or win a closely contested game.

-Our current team is blessed with a good point guard who also happens to be our best scorer but we have other players who have developed into good shooters and many times end up taking the winning shot.
+Our current team is blessed with a good point guard who happens to be our best scorer, but we have other players who have developed into quality shooters.
+Many time, they end up taking the winning shot.

-We devote 8 to 10 minutes two to three times a week solely to the execution of these plays.
-We try to use all the play’s options and substitute a number of players so everyone on our team is comfortable in the role that they’re asked to execute.
+We devote eight to 10 minutes, two to three times a week, solely to the execution of these plays.
+We try to use all the play’s options and substitute a number of players, giving everyone on our team a chance to get comfortable in the role that they’re asked to execute.

-DIAGRAM 2: 1-4 Quick Hitter (B).
+DIAGRAM 2: 1-4 quick hitter (B).
 2 tries to hit 1 coming off the double-screen set by 3 and 5 for a quick catch-and-shoot opportunity.
-If 1 isn’t open then 2 quickly reverses the ball to 4 who after setting the screen has stepped back behind the 3-point line for a 3-pointer.
+If 1 isn’t open, 2 quickly reverses the ball to 4, who after setting the screen has stepped back behind the arc for a 3-pointer.

-DIAGRAM 3: 1-4 Low “Draw-And-Kick” Play (A).
-From a 1-4 low set 1 dribbles the ball into the half-court set 4 and 5 break hard from their outside positions on each side and set screens for 2 and 3 respectively.
+DIAGRAM 3: 1-4 low draw-and-kick (A).
+From a 1-4 low set, 1 dribbles the ball into the half-court set, 4 and 5 break hard from their outside positions on each side and set screens for 2 and 3, respectively.
 2 and 3 curl off the screens and pop behind the 3-point line on each side.

-DIAGRAM 4: 1-4 Low “Draw-And-Kick” Play (B).
+DIAGRAM 4: 1-4 low draw-and-kick (B).
 1 looks to make a layup by driving down the lane.
-If the defenders collapse down and help 1 looks to dish the ball to 4 or 5 on the blocks or can kick the ball out to either 2 or 3 for the open 3-point shot.
+If the defenders collapse down and help, 1 looks to dish the ball to 4 or 5 on the blocks.
+They also can kick the ball out to either 2 or 3 for the open 3-point shot.

-1 looks to drive to the basket or pass it back out to 2 or 4 who have faded behind the 3-point line for the open 3-pointer.
+1 looks to drive to the basket or pass it back out to 2 or 4, who have both faded behind the 3-point line for the open 3-pointer.